Arts & Engagement

 More details and tickets are available on plymouthphil.org

-NOV 8
+MAR 8

 Plymouth South High School Performing Arts Center, 490 Long Pond Road, Plymouth, MA

-7:30 pm
+3:00 pm

-Pre-Concert Talk with Conductor Steven Karidoyanes, 6:30 pm (Free for ticket holders)
+7:30 pm Pre-Concert Talk with Steven Karidoyanes at 6:30 pm

-Plymouth Memorial Hall 83 Court Street Plymouth, MA
+Plymouth Memorial Hall, 83 Court Street Plymouth, MA

 The Brockton Symphony Orchestra (BrSO)